e-e-e/dat-http-proxy/readme.md

 ## Why

-Dat is great, but at the moment it can become expensive if you are storing large datasets on a VPS.
-This tool helps you cheaply add redundancy to your peer to peer network, by enabling you to serve multiple readonly dat archives from static web hosts.
+Dat is awesome, but at the moment it can become expensive if you are storing large datasets on a VPS.
+This tool helps you cheaply add redundancy to your peer to peer network by enabling you to serve multiple read-only dat archives from static web hosts.

 With this library you can setup one server with minimal storage and serve any number of large dats that are stored elsewhere.